Rating ASUG’s Inability to Challenge SAP’s Predictions

 The Importance of Verifying SAP’s Predictions

-A trend line off of the data points available to ASUG at the time the prediction was made would have easily shown that this forecast by SAP was doubtful.
+A trend line off of the data points available to ASUG when the prediction was made would have easily shown that this forecast by SAP was doubtful.
 The last published data point available to ASUG in their August 2016 adoption study was 350 go-lives.
 S/4HANA had already been available for a year and a half at that point.
-Why would ASUG think that SAP would increase its go lives by over 1650, which would have been a 470% increase in 8 to 9 months?
+Why would ASUG think that SAP would increase its go-lives by over 1650, which would have been a 470% increase in 8 to 9 months?

 - Option 1: If the ASUG authors of the study thought that, then they are the wrong people to be writing the survey.

 SAP is consistently positively biased.
-SAP stated that Oracle was finished on SAP, that HANA was the fastest database in the world, that it would take over the CRM market, that it would effectively compete against AWS in the PaaS market (see this article on the Multicloud).
+SAP stated that Oracle was finished on SAP, that HANA was the fastest database globally, that it would take over the CRM market, that it would effectively compete against AWS in the PaaS market (see this article on the Multicloud).

 All of these things were covered uncritically in the major media outlets.

 If one could describe a perfect audience for SAP’s forecasts, it would be a group of amnesiacs.